lmfit/asteval/README.rst

     enabled.

 Most of these omissions and limitations are intentional, and aimed to strengthen Asteval against dangerous user code.
-Some of these omissions may simply be viewed as not particularly compelling for an embedded interpreter exposed to user input.
+A few of these (say, `match/case` and `t-strings`) omissions may simply be viewed as not particularly compelling need for an embedded interpreter exposed to user input.

-Even with these
-restrictions,
+Even with these restrictions, Asteval provides a pretty complete and usable scripting or "macro" language that can easily be embedded into a larger GUI or Web application that can handle user input without many of the risks associated with using Python's `eval()`.

 Matt Newville <newville@cars.uchicago.edu>
-Last Update:  09-Nov-2025
+Last Update:  17-Dec-2025